KyleeValencia/FEDOT/README.rst

   $ pip install fedot

-Install with all optional dependencies (mandatory for working with image/text data and loading tests):
+Install with all optional dependencies (required to working with image/text data and loading tests):

 .. code-block::